What Is Ad Hoc Reporting? Your Guide To Definition, Meaning, Examples & Benefits

 3. Ensures flexibility within the constantly changing business environment:

-Ad hoc data analysis offers an interactive reporting experience, empowering end-users to make modifications or additions in real-time.
+Ad hoc analytics offers an interactive reporting experience, empowering end-users to make modifications or additions in real-time.
 As report elements are picked individually, users can ask questions and make customizations that suit their needs and goals.
 It is of utmost importance to answer business questions as quickly as possible, and one of the benefits of ad hoc reporting provides just that - the possibility to follow the ever-changing business environment, as the business moment requires and continually evolves.

 4. Saves time and costs: